charmgil/charmgil.github.io/index.md

 **Hello.
 I'm Charmgil Hong.**

 I am an assistant professor in the School of Computer Science and Electrical Engineering at Handong Global University, Korea.
 I am interested in developing and applying machine learning and data mining techniques to address large and complex data-driven problems.
-Before joining Handong, I had the privilege of earning my PhD under the guidance of Dr. Milos Hauskrecht.
+Before joining Handong, I had the privilege of studying and earning my PhD under the guidance of [Dr. Milos Hauskrecht](https://cs.pitt.edu/~milos).

 ## Research Interest